vasilevungureanu/kata-template-kotlin/README.md

-# JVM Kata Template
+# Kotlin Kata Template

-> A template for creating new kata repositories targeting Java/JVM
+> A template for creating new kata repositories targeting Kotlin/JVM

 ## Usage